Juno joined the Big Pack in the Sky in March of 2023.

 Juno was one of the shyer members of her family, but is was wonderful to see her become braver each year.
 She would play-bow to caretakers and race around her habitat, trying to get them to join the fun.
 When she got to know her caretakers, she would come up to lick their hands, and sometimes their faces.

 Juno was originally part of a larger group affectionately called our NOLA Pack, which consisted of Juno and her siblings, Saint, Azteca, Katrina and Goldie.
 Over the years her other 4 siblings have passed away, and she spent the last year of her life with Lazar Wolf, a mid-content male wolfdog.

 Likes & Dislikes

-Juno does not like too much attention.
-She prefers only one or two people in her enclosure at a time and likes to approach on her own terms.
-She does not like to greet tour guests and will hang back while her siblings rush to the fence for treats.
+Juno did not like too much attention.
+She preferred only one or two people in her enclosure at a time, and liked to approach on her own terms.